 Create a plan of action

-While these tools can be extremely helpful, in order to see improvement fruit, you must take action.
+While these tools can be beneficial, to see improvement fruit, you must take action.
 Commit to implementing a plan of action that matches your findings!